ankargren/ankargren.github.io/_includes/research.md

 I am a Ph.
 D. student at the Department of Statistics, Uppsala University.
-My current focus is Bayesian time series econometrics and mixed-frequency models in particular.
+My current focus is Bayesian time series econometrics in general and mixed-frequency models in particular.
 During the fall of 2018 I am visiting the Modeling division at Sveriges Riksbank as a Ph.
 D. intern.

 ### Peer-reviewed publications